hashicorp/se-terraform-vault-workshop/docs/azure/terraform/slides-tf.md

 ssh ${var.admin_username}@${azurerm_public_ip.vault-pip.fqdn}

-SHELLCOMMANDS
+EOF
 }
 ```
 ???
-The bit with SHELLCOMMANDS is called a heredoc.
+The bit with EOF is called a heredoc.
 This is how you add multiple lines or a paragraph of text to your outputs.

 ---
 name: terraform-refresh